camachoroberto/pro-geek-ecommerce-app-front-end-react/README.md

 * Stack used in production: REACT, Axios & Bootstrap
 * Stack used during app development: Webpack, Sass, Babel (code compilers and transpilers)
-* APIs used: Paypal, Correios (for freight) & Facebook
+* APIs used: Paypal & Facebook
-* Deployed at: Heroku
+* Deployed at: Surge

-* Link to the Ecommerce (mainly in case you want to buy something ;-]): [https://pro-geek-ecommerce.herokuapp.com/]
+* Link to the Ecommerce (mainly in case you want to buy something ;-]): [https:pro-geek.surge.sh]
-* Admin Credentials:
+* Admin Credentials: login: admin@admin.com.br / password: 123456

 * Link to Back-End aplication: [https://pro-geek-ecommerce-api.herokuapp.com/]
 * Link to Back-end repository: [https://github.com/henriquegmendes/pro-geek-ecommerce-app-backend-api]

 ## Prerequisites

 No hardware prerequisites and no instalation needed.
-This aplication works 100% online and can be accessed in any device (100% responsive!).
+This aplication works 100% online and can be accessed in any device.

 ## How to navigate